 Approximately 90%-95% of recipients of a single dose of certain live vaccines administered by injection at the recommended age (i.e., measles, rubella, and yellow fever vaccines) develop protective antibodies, generally within 14 days of the dose.
 For varicella and mumps vaccines, 80%-85% of vaccinees are protected after a single dose.
-However, because a limited proportion (5%-20%) of measles, mumps, and rubella http://www.cdc.gov/vaccines/schedules/hcp/index.html.
+However, because a limited proportion (5%-20%) of measles, mumps, and rubella

+General Best Practice Guidelines for Immunization: Timing and Spacing of Immunobiologics www.cdc.gov/vaccines/schedules/hcp/index.html.